njfm0001/Attitudinal-Function-Identification/README.md

 ## References

 - Blundell, Jon, Higgens, Jonathan, & Middlemiss, Nigel.
-(1982).
-"Function in English".
+(1982). *Function in English*.
 Oxford University Press.
 - Fernández-Martínez, N.J.
 (2023).
 Introducing Communicative Function Identification as a new NLP task.
 Unpublished manuscript.
-- Finocchiaro, M., & Brumfit, C. (1983).
-"The functional-notional approach: from theory to practice".
+- Finocchiaro, M., & Brumfit, C. (1983). *The functional-notional approach: from theory to practice*.
 Oxford University Press.
 - Milanovic, Michael, & Saville, Nick.
 (2012).
 The Theoretical Foundations for functions in the Council of Europe modern languages projects and the Common European Framework of Reference for languages.
-In "Language Functions Revisited".
+In *Language Functions Revisited*.
 Cambridge University Press.
 Retrieved from www.cambridge.org